nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 print(events.fields)
 ```

+!!!
+Warning
+    You may find that sometimes you will see an `IOError` due to XRootD failing to access the remote files.
+This can be annoying so I recommend that you split up the task across different cells and that you wrap the command to open the file with a `try` `except` block similar to,
+    ```python
+    input_file = "root://eospublic.cern.ch//eos/opendata/cms/derived-data/POET/23-Jul-22/Run2015D_SingleMuon_flat/07FC2CD2-106C-4419-9260-12B3E271C345_flat.root"
+    try:
+        events = NanoEventsFactory.from_root(input_file, schemaclass=AGCSchema, treepath='events').events()
+    except OSError:
+        time.sleep(2) # sleep for 2 seconds and try one more time
+        try:
+            events = NanoEventsFactory.from_root(input_file, schemaclass=AGCSchema, treepath='events').events()
+        except OSError:
+            time.sleep(2) # sleep for 2 seconds just to not try EOS again but give up on this file now return []
+    ```
+    This will try to access a file twice before giving up and returning an empty list.

 The output should be a list of the different collections (fields) that are contained in the data.
 Each event may have a different number of objects in each collection.
 We can see this by entering the following code in the Jupyter notebook cell,

 ```python